 The site Humanatic allows you to get paid to review customer service calls.
 All that’s required is answering one question about each call.
 You’ll be paid weekly via PayPal.
 Reviews of the site around the web mention that the hourly wage is fairly low for beginners (under $5 an hour).
 However, once you gain some experience, Humanatic provides a higher hourly wage.

 Freelancing and Part-Time Jobs

 Freelancing is a great career, whether you’re 16 years old or nearing retirement.
-You can make good money, have flexible hours, have the ability to work from anywhere, and you get to be your own boss.
+You can make good money, you have flexible hours and can make your own schedule, you get to work at home (or from wherever you want), and you get to be your own boss.

-Although freelancing can be a short-term hustle if you need quick money, think long-term with this.
+Although freelancing can be a good side hustle if you need quick money, think long-term with this.
 In a few years, you can be experienced while you’re still young.
 As you build up your portfolio, you’ll start getting higher-paying clients.